jeffpc/nx01/README.md

   ? = may be linked against as necessary
 ```

-The above table assumes the lack of avl, cmdutils, and umem libraries on the
+The above table assumes the lack of avl and umem libraries on the system.
-system.
-If they are present, they are used instead of sunavl, sunlist, and
+If they are present, they are used instead of sunavl and fakeumem
-fakeumem respectively.
+respectively.